catppuccin/userstyles/README.md

 ### 👐 Contributing

 > **Note** <br>
-> if you would like to submit a port or learn how to port Catppuccin to a program, please refer to the [port-creation.md](docs/port-creation.md) file.
+> if you would like to submit a userstyle or learn how to port Catppuccin to a website, please refer to the [port-creation.md](docs/port-creation.md) file.
 See [CONTRIBUTING.md](docs/CONTRIBUTING.md)

 &nbsp;